prometheus/cloudwatch_exporter/README.md

 negligible compared to the requests for the metrics themselves.

-If you have 100 API requests every minute, with the price of USD$10 per million requests (as of Jan 2015), that is around $45 per month.
+If you have 100 API requests every minute, with the price of USD$10 per million requests (as of Aug 2018), that is around $45 per month.
 The `cloudwatch_requests_total` counter tracks how many requests are being made.

 ## Docker Image